actions/setup-python/README.md

 `setup-python` is able to configure Python from two sources:

 - Preinstalled versions of Python in the tools cache on GitHub-hosted runners.
-    - For detailed information regarding the available versions of Python that are installed see [Supported software](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-software).
+    - For detailed information regarding the available versions of Python that are installed, see [Supported software](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-software).
     - For every minor version of Python, expect only the latest patch to be preinstalled.
     - If `3.8.1` is installed for example, and `3.8.2` is released, expect `3.8.1` to be removed and replaced by `3.8.2` in the tools cache.
     - If the exact patch version doesn't matter to you, specifying just the major and minor version will get you the latest preinstalled patch version.
 In the previous example, the version spec `3.8` will use the `3.8.2` Python version found in the cache.